 A REIT is a corporation that invests in real estate, and which raises money from shareholders.
 They operate much like a mutual fund or exchange-traded fund (ETF), except they invest in properties rather than paper assets.
 Depending on the type of REIT, they do this directly through the purchase of real estate, or indirectly by providing loans or purchasing preexisting mortgage contracts.

 These funds tend to offer exceptionally high dividend yields because publicly traded REITs must disburse at least 90% of their profits to shareholders in order to avoid corporate income tax.
 Not all REITs trade on public stock exchanges however, and private REITs don’t fall under this restriction.

 REITs typically fall into three categories: equity REITs, mortgage REITs, and hybrid REITs.

 1. Equity REITs

 The most popular and well-known type of REIT, equity REITs focus on acquiring, managing, and developing investment properties.
-Since REIT restrictions require that properties are held and developed over a long period of time, their main source of revenue is rental income from their holdings.
-They typically invest in specific types of property, which generally fall into the following categories:
+Because REIT restrictions require that properties are held and developed over a long period of time, their main source of revenue is rental income from their holdings.
+They usually specialize in one specific type of property, such as: